IPL 2024: BCCI reschedules KKR vs RR, GT vs DC matches - www.lokmattimes.com

 Mumbai, April 2 The Board of Control for Cricket in India (BCCI) on Tuesday announced the rescheduling of ...

-The fixture between Kolkata Knight Riders (KKR) and Rajasthan Royals (RR), which was earlier scheduled to take place on April 17, at Eden Gardens, Kolkata will now be played a day prior on April 16, whereas the match between Gujarat Titans (GT) and Delhi Capitals which was scheduled earlier on April 16 at the Narendra Modi Stadium. will now be played on April 17.
+The fixture between Kolkata Knight Riders (KKR) and Rajasthan Royals (RR), which was earlier scheduled to take place on April 17, at Eden Gardens, Kolkata, will now be played a day prior on April 16.
+In contrast, the match between Gujarat Titans (GT) and Delhi Capitals, which was earlier scheduled on April 16 at the Narendra Modi Stadium in Ahmedabad, will now be played on April 17.

-Earlier on Monday Cricbuzz reported that the above-mentioned matches might get rescheduled due to the Rama Navami festivities and general elections.
+However, the BCCI did not give any reason for rescheduling the matches, but it could be due to lack of security forces as Ram Navami is on April 17 and general elections are starting from April 19.
+The BCCI also didn’t say anything about the match tickets which have already been sold for both the matches.

+The BCCI had earlier released the IPL 2024 schedule for the first 21 matches as the dates for the upcoming general elections were not announced.
+The elections are now set to be held in seven phases from April 19 to June 1, while the counting of votes will happen on June 4.

 KKR, with two wins in two games, are currently in Visakhapatnam where they face Delhi Capitals on April 3.
 Rajasthan Royals with three wins in three matches are positioned on the top and will next face Royal Challengers Bengaluru (RCB) on April 6 at Jaipur.